scschell/Homework7/README.md

                                                                             304134 TreapMap.find
 Profiler       13.40%                       25.34%                          14.03%

 Analysis of Data: Our treap implementation actually ran slower than our original Binary Search Tree.
 This may be due to multiple factors.
 Although the worst case for a Treap runs faster than for that of a plain Binary Search Tree (O(logn) vs O(n)), it does not mean that a Treap will always run faster than a Binary Search Tree when given randomized data.
 The advantage of a Treap would become more apparent when dealing with already sorted data.
 Instead of consistently adding to one side of the tree until the tree becomes so tall that it takes O(n) time to insert, the Treap would sort the data left and right leading to faster insertion.
 We assume that the original intention of the sorted cracklib.txt and dictionary.txt files was to show this, but unfortunately, the Binary Search Tree height became so large that StackOverflow exceptions were caused and the data had to be shuffled in order to avoid this problem.
-Assuming that the original (sorted) text files did not cause an error, we would see that the Treap would run much faster than the Binary Search Tree (and also the AVL tree!).
+Assuming that the original (sorted) text files did not cause an error, we would see that the Treap would run much faster than the Binary Search Tree (as it does for the AVL tree).
 However, since the data was randomized, it led to more randomized Binary Search Tree shapes, such that the height did not get sufficiently large such that the time to find the node in order to insert in the BST implementation did not exceed that of the time to find and rotate the nodes in the Treap implementation.
-It should also be noted that while the Treap did not always run faster than the AVL Tree, the time spent in the map methods were generally shorter.
+    Noticing this, we decided to run the original sorted/unshuffled cracklib.txt and dictionary.txt files and compare the times of the AVL Tree and Treap.
+As expected, the Treap runs faster than the AVL tree in sorted cases and would presumably run faster than the Binary Search Tree in sorted cases (given that a StackOverflow error would not occur).